 In case you missed them, click here for last week’s picks.

-Tags: 2013 Football Predictions Arizona State Sun Devils Arizona Wildcats Brandin Cooks California Golden Bears Colorado Buffaloes Featured Follow Index Lane Kiffin Marqise Lee Morgan Breslin Oregon Ducks Oregon State Beavers Popular Sean Mannion Sefo Liufau Silas Redd Stanford Cardinal UCLA Bruins USC Trojans Utah Utes Washington Huskies Washington State Cougars
+Tags: 2013 Football Predictions Arizona State Sun Devils Arizona Wildcats Brandin Cooks California Golden Bears Colorado Buffaloes Follow Index Lane Kiffin Marqise Lee Morgan Breslin Oregon Ducks Oregon State Beavers Sean Mannion Sefo Liufau Silas Redd Stanford Cardinal UCLA Bruins USC Trojans Utah Utes Washington Huskies Washington State Cougars